rasoro/convert2flow/README.md

 ## License ##

-This project is under license from Apache.
+This project is under license from Apache v2.
 For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/rasoro" target="_blank">Rafael Soares</a>